Last updated on June 22. First published on March 13.

 Reunions are special events in the life of the college and most certainly in your life.
-Unfortunately, Alumni Weekend, scheduled for April 24-25, 2020, has been postponed.
-Reunion events for the classes of 1990, 1985, 1980, 1975, 1970, 1965 and The Fifty Year Circle are being rescheduled on September 11-12, 2020.
-The 2020 Distinguished Alumni Awards will be honored alongside the 2021 recipients during Alumni Weekend next year and the spring Alumni Association Board of Directors meeting took place virtually on April 24, 2020.
+Unfortunately, Alumni Weekend, scheduled for April 24-25, 2020, has been canceled.
+Reunion events for the classes of 1990, 1985, 1980, 1975, 1970, 1965 and The Fifty Year Circle will be combined with the events at Alumni Weekend 2021 which is scheduled for April 30 – May 1.
+The Distinguished Alumni Awards for 2020 and 2021 will be presented at the Annual Alumni Banquet on Saturday, May 1, 2021.
+The Alumni Association Board of Directors meeting took place virtually on April 24, 2020.

 Commencement is a special moment when graduating seniors become alumni and continue a lifelong connection to their alma mater.
-Hope College is planning to welcome back the Class of 2020 for an on-campus, in-person commencement the weekend of August 1–2.
+Hope College is planning to welcome back the Class of 2020 for an on-campus, in-person commencement and a one year reunion celebration in May of 2021.
 Details can be found at hope.edu/commencement.

 The Alumni and Family Engagement team stands by to answer questions and provide additional information.
 Please contact us at email@example.com or firstname.lastname@example.org and we will be in touch as soon as we can.